Andy Ryan picked up a pair of awards, including Defensive Player of the Year honors.

-They would defeat Bowling Green, two games to one in the quarterfinals before downing Ohio State and Michigan by identical 3-1 scores in Detroit.
-The win over Michigan in the title game marked the third time that Notre Dame had knocked off the Wolverines in a CCHA championship contest and was the fifth win (5-0) on the year against the Maize and Blue.
+Notre Dame defeated Bowling Green, two games to one in the quarterfinals, before downing Ohio State and Michigan by identical 3-1 scores in Detroit.
+The win over Michigan in the title game marked the third time that Notre Dame had knocked off the Wolverines in a CCHA championship contest and was the fifth win on the year against Michigan.

-After dropping both games in the CCHA Tournament, the Irish got hot in the NCAA's, winning the Northeast Regional with wins over Merrimack (4-3 in overtime) and New Hampshire (2-1) to advance to the Frozen Four in St. Paul, Minn.
+After dropping both games in the CCHA Tournament, the Irish got hot in the NCAA Tournament, winning the Northeast Regional with victories over Merrimack (4-3 in overtime) and New Hampshire (2-1) to advance to the Frozen Four in St. Paul, Minn.

-There, Notre Dame fell in the semis to eventual NCAA champion, Minnesota Duluth, with a 4-3 loss.
+There, Notre Dame fell in the semifinals to eventual NCAA champion Minnesota Duluth with a 4-3 loss.

 After a 2-3-0 start, it would be three months before the Irish would lose again as they went on a 20-game unbeaten streak (17-0-3), from Oct.
 31 to Jan.
 17, while being number one in the nation for seven consecutive weeks for the second time in the program's history.

-After seeing the streak stopped, Notre Dame would lose just one more time during the `08-'09 regular season.
+After seeing the streak stopped, Notre Dame lost just one more time during the `08-'09 regular season.
 The Irish ended the regular season and the CCHA tournament on a 10-game winning streak.

 Notre Dame finished first in the conference with a 21-4-3-3 mark, eight points ahead of second-place Miami and Michigan.

-In 2007-08, the Irish were 27-16-4 and finished fourth in the CCHA with a 15-9-4 mark.
-They advanced to the CCHA Tournament in Detroit, but lsot to Miami in the semifinals and Northern Michigan in the third-place contest.
+In 2007-08 the Irish were 27-16-4 and finished fourth in the CCHA with a 15-9-4 mark.
+They advanced to the CCHA Tournament in Detroit, but lost to Miami in the semifinals and Northern Michigan in the third-place contest.